mpv-player/mpv/DOCS/man/options.rst

     (decoder downmixing), or in the audio output (system mixer), this has no effect.

+``--audio-resample-max-output-size=<length>``
+    Limit maximum size of audio frames filtered at once, in ms (default: 40).
+    The output size size is limited in order to make resample speed changes react faster.
+This is necessary especially if decoders or filters output very large frame sizes (like some lossless codecs or some DRC filters).
+    This option does not affect the resampling algorithm in any way.

+    For testing/debugging only.
+Can be removed or changed any time.

 ``--audio-swresample-o=<string>``
     Set AVOptions on the SwrContext or AVAudioResampleContext.
 These should be documented by FFmpeg or Libav.